 The eternal question is whether BFR is safe.
 The simple answer is Yes, particularly with Fit Cuffs®.

-We recommend to either use our algorithmic pressure at the Fit Cuffs Training App “Calculate Pressure” or a percentage (40-80%) of Limb Occlusion Pressure (LOP) which is term used to control the amount of blood flow that is restricted.
-LOP can be assessed by the Bluetooth Device, hand-held dopplers or by high quality pulse oximeters.
+We recommend using our algorithmic pressure at the Fit Cuffs Training App “Calculate Pressure” or a percentage (40-80%) of Limb Occlusion Pressure (LOP) which is a concept that quantifies the amount of blood flow that is restricted.
+LOP can be assessed by the Bluetooth Device, handheld dopplers, or by high-quality pulse oximeters.

-When Fit Cuffs is utilized with the proper precautions and safety measures, it is highly effective at augmenting the physiological adaptations to low-load resistance and aerobic training in all populations regardless of age or training status.
+Proper application of Fit Cuffs with precautions and relevant safety measures, is highly effective at augmenting the physiological adaptations to low-load resistance and aerobic training in all populations regardless of age or training status.